 Today, the King & Queen of Spain undertook their first public engagement of the New Year.
 They presided over the traditional celebration of the Pascua Militar, which is deeply rooted in the Spanish military and dates back to 1782 during the reign of Carlos III.
 The ceremony is held annually on the day of Epiphany at the Royal Palace of Madrid, and this was King Felipe's first as Supreme Commander of the Armed Forces.

-Following the parade, Felipe and Letizia made their way to the Throne Room within the Palace to meet officials from the Ministry of Defence and the Civil Guard.
+Following the parade, Their Majesties made their way to the Throne Room within the Palace to meet officials from the Ministry of Defence and the Civil Guard.

 The gown was first worn by Letizia in February 2014 at the Reception for the Diplomatic Corps.

-Letizia color coordinated her accessories, wearing her bespoke Magrit teal suede platform pumps and matching clutch bag.
+Letizia color coordinated her accessories, wearing her bespoke Magrit platform pumps and matching clutch bag in teal suede.